JJWilder/website-hugo/content/feed-the-world.md

-title = "A Fork to Feed the World" date = 2020-07-10T20:37:45-04:00 author = "JJ Wilder" url = "/fork-feed/" feature_image = "/images/feed-the-world.jpg"
+title = "A Fork to Feed the World" date = 2020-07-10T20:37:45-04:00 author = "JJ Wilder" url = "/feed-the-world/" feature_image = "/images/feed-the-world.jpg"
-summary = "you can paint more than pictures with a fork..." description = "" tags = [ "" ]
+summary = "you can do more with a fork than just paint..." description = "" tags = [ "" ]
 draft = true
 +++

 Well, this is the beginning.
-A Man, a Fork, a Canvas.
+A Man, a Fork, and the world as his Canvas.

 Hello and Welcome!!
 I live to paint and paint to live.
 I’ve never been much of a painter until I found inspiration in my fork.
 One day, while eating a bowl of cereal with my 18/8 Stainless Dinner Fork, I thought to myself, if I have the patience to eat a bowl of cereal with a fork I can surely paint with it.
 That began the journey.